 Corpus Christi is home to some of the most beautiful beaches in Texas.
 In fact, the city boasts almost 120 miles of shoreline along the Gulf Coast.
 In addition to fabulous shopping venues and restaurants, the city has a dozen golf courses.

 A bird watcher’s paradise, Corpus Christi is home to more individual species of birds than any other city in the nation.
 In addition, there are many campgrounds in the area.
-You can use Campground Reviews to find the perfect site for you.
+You can use RV LIFE Campgrounds to find the perfect site for you.

 1. Corpus Christi KOA Journey

 First on our list is the Corpus Christi KOA Journey campground.
 This spectacular campground has acres of RV sites, large palm trees, and picturesque bayfront views of the Laguna Madre.
 All of their spacious sites are paved and have full hookups, free Wi-Fi, and complimentary cable television.

 Family-style bathrooms, shower facilities, a laundry room, and a general store are all available for your convenience.
 Your dogs are welcome here and they can burn-off their excess energy at the dog park.
 Spend an afternoon relaxing on the sun deck or sandy beach – then play a game of cornhole or go fishing or kayaking in the evening.
 The campground also has a boat ramp, five lift slips, and two wet slips.

 2. Laguna Shore RV Park

 Laguna Shore RV Park prides itself on peace and quiet.
 In fact, tranquility is the name of the game at this campground that overlooks the Laguna Madre.
 Visitors will love the ocean breezes, gorgeous sunsets, and views of North Padre Island in the distance.